TSChallenges/npci-mlops-assigment-3-soudhaminich/Readme.md

-## Assignment-3 : Dockerizing Calculator application
+## Assignment-3 : Dockerizing employere_stats application

 In this task, you will containerize a Python-based employee_stats app Your objective is to check the provided employere_stats_app.py file, identify the required Python dependencies, document them in requirements.txt, and create a Dockerfile to containerize the application.